Tosha-008/Cloud-Detection-Algoritms/README.md

-# CloudFCN
+# Optimization and Comparison of Cloud Detection Algorithms

-CloudFCN is a python 3 package for developing and evaluating Fully Convolutional Networks, specifically for cloud-masking.
-Currently, the [Biome dataset](https://landsat.usgs.gov/landsat-8-cloud-cover-assessment-validation-data) for Landsat 8 is supported.
+CloudMask Optimizer is a Python 3 package designed for the optimization, evaluation, and comparison of cloud detection algorithms for satellite imagery.
+The project integrates multiple deep learning models, including MFCNN, CloudFCN, CXN, and SEnSeI, to assess and enhance cloud-masking accuracy.
+The primary focus is on optimizing hyperparameters, improving model generalization, and benchmarking cloud detection performance across different datasets.

-If you find this project helpful in your work, please cite our paper: https://www.mdpi.com/2072-4292/11/19/2312
+This repository supports cloud detection for Landsat 8 and Sentinel-2 imagery and allows quantitative and qualitative comparisons against traditional methods like Fmask.

 ## Installation

-Install from source:
+To install CloudMask Optimizer from source, follow these steps:
 ```
 git clone https://github.com/aliFrancis/cloudFCN
 cd cloudFCN